Early Years / Reception

 Early Years at Millbrook

-Our mission, within the Early Years, is to be a happy and caring school that enables children to succeed as unique individuals, to their highest potential.
-We provide a safe and secure environment, where the children are stimulated and inspired to develop interests in learning for life.
+Our mission, within the Early Years, is to create a happy and caring environment that enables children to succeed as unique individuals, to their highest potential.
+We provide a safe and secure surrounding, where the children are stimulated and inspired to develop their love of learning for.
 We have high expectations and aspirations for all our children, with a genuine commitment to ensure that our children get the best possible start to their learning journey.

 At Millbrook we use the phonics resource – Letters and Sounds.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read, by developing their phonic knowledge and skills.